Skip to main content

 Implicit Back Jump5It is paid when all instructions in the current continuation are executed and execution flow jumps back to the continuation from which the just finished continuation was called.

-Almost all FunC functions used in this article are defined in stablecoin stdlib.fc contract (actually, stdlib.fc with new opcodes is currently under development and not yet presented on the mainnet repos, but you can use stdlib.fc from stablecoin source code as reference) which maps FunC functions to Fift assembler instructions.
+Almost all FunC functions used in this article are defined in stablecoin stdlib.fc contract, but you can use stdlib.fc from the TON source code as a reference which maps FunC functions to Fift assembler instructions.
 In turn, Fift assembler instructions are mapped to bit-sequence instructions in asm.fif.
 So if you want to understand how much exactly the instruction call will cost you, you need to find asm representation in stdlib.fc, then find bit-sequence in asm.fif and calculate instruction length in bits.

 However, generally, fees related to bit-lengths are minor in comparison with fees related to cell parsing and creation, as well as jumps and just number of executed instructions.